Sun Jun (Eastern Wu)

 Sun Jun (219 – 19 October 256), courtesy name Ziyuan, was a military general and regent of the state of Eastern Wu during the Three Kingdoms period of China.
-He served under the second Wu emperor, Sun Liang.

-Life
+Known to be brave and skilled in some warrior arts, he served under his kinsman and founding Wu emperor Sun Quan and was given the important role to help protect the young second Wu emperor, Sun Liang.
+Sun Jun overthrew and personally slew the regent Zhuge Ke, but took power for himself.
+His own regency would be destabilized by plotting due to his severity and lechery; he would kill (and sleep with) members of the imperial Sun clan.

+Early life

 Sun Jun was a great-grandson of Sun Jing, an uncle of Wu's founding emperor Sun Quan; his father was Sun Gong (孙恭), who became Cavalier Attendant-Cadet, and his grandfather was Sun Gao (孙暠).
-Sun Gao had, on the Quan's elder brother Sun Ce's death, made an abortive claim to the succession as an elder candidate, ending his career, but this doesn't seem to have impacted Sun Jun's prospects.
-As a youth, he gained a reputation as a rider and an archer, for being brave and decisive.
+Sun Gao had, on Quan's elder brother Sun Ce's death, made an abortive claim to the succession as an elder candidate, ending his career, but this doesn't seem to have impacted Sun Jun's prospects.
+As a youth, he gained a reputation as a rider and an archer, and for being brave and decisive.

-Late in Sun Quan's reign, Sun Jun became a trusted aide as the infighting between the crown prince Sun He and younger brother Sun Ba split the court.
-Sun Quan is said to have told Sun Jun of his worries, being concerned that the divisions that had undermined the regime of Yuan Shao would repeat here so neither prince could succeed.
+Late in Sun Quan's reign, Sun Jun became a trusted aide as the infighting between the crown prince Sun He and his younger brother Sun Ba split the court.
+Sun Quan is said to have told Sun Jun of his worries, being concerned that the divisions that had undermined the regime of Yuan Shao would repeat here.
+Thus, Sun Quan decided that neither prince should succeed him.
 He was said to have been, in conjunction with Sun Quan's daughter Sun Luban, involved in falsely accusing the crown prince Sun He, leading to Sun He's deposal in 250.
 At his and Sun Luban's recommendation, Sun Quan created his youngest son Sun Liang as his successor.
-Again at Sun Jun's recommendation, Sun Quan named Zhuge Ke regent for Sun Liang in 251, and after his death in 252, Sun Jun became a key assistant to Zhuge.

-In 253, after Zhuge Ke had suffered a major military defeat to Wu's rival state, Cao Wei, and subsequently refused to admit fault but instead tried to wipe out all dissent, Sun Jun assassinated him and took over as regent.
-There was initial anticipation that he might be willing to share power with other key officials, but he instead consolidated power into his own hands.
-He was not known for his accomplishments during his regency, and he was severe in his punishments.
-As a result, there were several conspiracies against his life during his regency, including one in 254 led by Sun Ying (孫英), the Marquis of Wu, the son of Sun Quan's eldest son Sun Deng, and one in 255, which Sun Luban (with whom Sun Jun might have had an affair) falsely accused her sister Sun Luyu of being the leader of, and Sun Jun had Sun Luyu executed.

-In 256, at the urging of Wen Qin, a Wei general who had surrendered to Wu after a rebellion of his and Guanqiu Jian's failed, Sun Jun considered launching a major attack against Wei, but as he was about to do so, he grew ill.
-He transferred his powers to his cousin Sun Chen and then died.
-Sun Chen succeeded him.
+When Sun Quan fell mortally ill in 251, he considered recalling Sun He to court but Sun Jun was a leading voice to oppose it and Sun Quan decided against his initial plan.
+When Sun Quan considered who might be regent to his young successor, Sun Jun advocated for Zhuge Ke as the most talented man in court and managed to overcome Sun Quan's concerns about Zhuge Ke's headstrong personality.
+In 252, Sun Jun was one of the figures summoned to Sun Quan's deathbed, charged with maintaining the state, given charge of the guard and ennobled.